RayzsYT/TextAdventure/README.md

 # TextAdventure
-A small text based RPG game I'm currently on for fun.
+This small project is a game that I'm trying to create.